Weight Gain or Weight Loss With Cymbalta

 Weight Loss With Cymbalta

-A common side effect of Cymbalta is loss of appetite and weight loss, according to the Mayo Clinic.
+A common side effect of Cymbalta is loss of appetite and weight loss.
 In addition to causing loss of appetite, taking Cymbalta may spur diarrhea and nausea, which can make patients eat less, therefore losing weight.
 According to eMedTV, clinical studies of Cymbalta have shown that up to 9 percent of people taking the medication reported a loss of appetite, and up to 2 percent of people reported weight loss.
 People lost about 1 to 3 lbs. while taking Cymbalta on average, according to eMedTV.

 Weight Gain With Cymbalta

 Weight gain is a less common side effect of taking Cymbalta.
 In studies conducted on Cymbalta, weight gain was reported by about 1 percent of people taking the medicine, according to eMedTV.
-If you experience weight gain while taking Cymbalta, see your doctor to determine if you have another medical condition causing the weight gain, or if you should switch to a different medication.
-Eating a low-calorie, nutritious diet can help counteract weight gain, but if the weight gain continues, consult your doctor.
+If you experience weight gain while taking Cymbalta, you may have another medical condition causing the weight gain.
+Eating a low-calorie, nutritious diet can help counteract weight gain.